What is a Commercial Bond?

 There are some bonds whose prices are the same throughout all 50 states, such as the freight broker bond, which costs $75,000.
 Most other bonds, however, cost a varying amount from state to state, and this cost will be determined by each given geographic location.
 Commercial bond insurance costs can often be quoted without a credit check, and when this is the case, the cost of the commercial bond insurance is generally between 1% and 3% of the face value of the bond itself.
 For example, if a were purchased in the amount of $50,000 and the surety company imposed a 1% premium on the bond, the actual cost would be $500 to the principal.

 As a rule of thumb however, the cost of any bond will depend on three factors: the length of the bond term, the type of bond, and the level of risk being taken by the surety company.
 Bonds which require the review of an underwriter may be based on the credit history of the involved principal, as well as other personal and professional qualifications.
 Individuals who are less qualified can generally expect to pay premiums which are higher than the 1% to 3% rate, and may go as high as 5%.

 Commercial Bond Insurance

 Where to get yours

 These bonds must be purchased from a surety company which is authorized to sell them in your particular state.
 A good place to start your application for a commercial surety bond would be to go online and check first whether a license bond is required for your profession in the state you intend to do business.
 If you find that a bond is required in your state, you should then look for a company which is authorized to sell the kind of bond you need.
-A good choice would always be Surety by NFP, because they are the largest bonding company in this country, and they are authorized to sell bonds in all 50 states.
+NFP is the best Choice, because they are the largest bonding company in this country, and they are authorized to sell bonds in all 50 states.